stefmolin/login-attempt-simulator/README.md

 - The attacks come randomly.
 - Valid users come in a Poisson process hourly that depends on the day of the week and the time of day.
 - Valid users have 1-3 IP addresses which are 4 random integers in `[0, 255]` which don't have to be valid.
-- Each hacker will use a single IP address which is generated in the same way the valid user ones are.
+- Hackers will use either a single IP address for an attack or vary the IP address per username they attempt to log in with.
+This will be determined by the value passed with the `vary_ips` parameter to the `simulate()` method.
+These IP addresses are generated in the same way the valid user ones are.
 - Both valid users and hackers can make mistakes typing the user names--either forgetting a character or replacing a character with lowercase letter.
 - Valid users are more likely to get their passwords and usernames correct than the hackers.
 - Although highly unlikely, it is possible the hacker has the same IP as a valid user.
 The hacker may even be a valid user!